 The Étienne Balibar graduate essay prize will be awarded annually for the best essay in cultural and political theory by a Columbia Masters or PhD student in the Department of French and/or the Institute for Comparative Literature and Society.
 The essay must be completed within the past 18mos.
 It can be previously published as the winner will not be published in the Gadfly (an undergraduate journal.)

 Eligibility requires that you are or were a student in either the Department of French or ICLS during the current academic year.
 If you graduated during the academic year, you may still submit for this prize.

 Each prize recognizes the important contributions that political philosopher Étienne Balibar made as a scholar and teacher during his twelve years as a visiting professor at Columbia University.
 Submissions are invited on all areas of cultural and political thought, in particular topics explored by Étienne Balibar e.g., nation, citizenship, borders, migration, globalization, world systems, race, class, and the legacies and applications of Marx and Marxism.
 There are no restrictions with respect to methodology or disciplinary approach.

 Submissions may be based on previous coursework or on a thesis/dissertation chapter.
-The expectation is that the essay was written within The prescribed length is 8 to 20 double-spaced pages for undergraduate submissions, and 10 to 30 double-spaced pages for submissions by graduate students.
+The expectation is that the essay was written within the past 12 months.
+The prescribed length is 8 to 20 double-spaced pages for undergraduate submissions, and 10 to 30 double-spaced pages for submissions by graduate students.
 For papers in other languages, please provide an English translation with the original.